Hanson & Doremus Investment Management Sells 172 Shares of STERIS plc (NYSE:STE)

 STE stock opened at $185.20 on Friday.
 The company has a debt-to-equity ratio of 0.50, a current ratio of 2.48 and a quick ratio of 1.61.
 The stock has a market capitalization of $18.39 billion, a P/E ratio of -638.60, a P/E/G ratio of 2.05 and a beta of 0.85.
 The business has a 50-day moving average of $193.69 and a 200-day moving average of $184.77.
 STERIS plc has a fifty-two week low of $159.21 and a fifty-two week high of $255.93.

-The business also recently declared a quarterly dividend, which was paid on Thursday, March 23rd.
-Investors of record on Friday, February 24th were given a dividend of $0.47 per share.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, March 23rd.
+Stockholders of record on Friday, February 24th were given a dividend of $0.47 per share.
 The ex-dividend date was Thursday, February 23rd.
-This represents a $1.88 annualized dividend and a yield of 1.02%.
-STERIS’s dividend payout ratio (DPR) is presently -648.25%.
+This represents a $1.88 annualized dividend and a dividend yield of 1.02%.
+STERIS’s dividend payout ratio is currently -648.25%.

-Several brokerages have issued reports on STE.
+A number of equities research analysts recently commented on STE shares.
+Stephens reiterated an “overweight” rating and issued a $220.00 price objective on shares of STERIS in a report on Thursday, February 9th.
+JMP Securities dropped their price objective on STERIS from $250.00 to $240.00 and set a “market outperform” rating for the company in a report on Wednesday, February 15th.
+Piper Sandler lowered their price target on STERIS from $235.00 to $215.00 and set an “overweight” rating for the company in a report on Thursday, February 9th.
 TheStreet downgraded STERIS from a “b-” rating to a “c+” rating in a report on Wednesday, March 1st.
-Piper Sandler lowered their price target on STERIS from $235.00 to $215.00 and set an “overweight” rating for the company in a report on Thursday, February 9th.
-Stephens restated an “overweight” rating and issued a $220.00 price target on shares of STERIS in a report on Thursday, February 9th.
-StockNews.com began coverage on STERIS in a report on Thursday, March 16th.
+Finally, StockNews.com began coverage on STERIS in a report on Thursday, March 16th.
 They issued a “buy” rating for the company.
-Finally, JMP Securities lowered their price target on STERIS from $250.00 to $240.00 and set a “market outperform” rating for the company in a report on Wednesday, February 15th.
 One investment analyst has rated the stock with a hold rating and six have assigned a buy rating to the company.
 According to data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus target price of $232.83.

 STERIS Company Profile